stevenrchun/blog/source/_posts/A-Very-Brief-History-of-Linear-Algebra-Subroutines-Linear-Regression-II.md

 $$ \hat{\beta} = (X^TX)^{-1}X^Ty$$

 So, from a theoretical standpoint you’d be 100% correct if you said, “Scikit-learn solves the least squares normal equations”.
 Good job.
+And to go further, you could talk about using different matrix factorizations to efficiently solve the normal equations, like SVD or QR or LU.
 But there’s a story we miss by ignoring the actual code and hardware that will solve least squares.

 Like pretty much all modern software, Scikit-learn and its contemporaries stand